 At the rear of the building you’ll find a real treat, a four-season courtyard where you can enjoy the weather in a fairly private environment.
 Carry on up the stairs to the right to go to the second story.
 You’ll find another small exterior seating area with a view of the courtyard and a few more private rooms inside.
 If you’re exploring, don’t stop until you get all the way to the end of the building.
 In the room furthest from the patio on the second floor, there’s a section of glass floor where you can peek down at the level below.

 MIA Flower & Tea is in an alleyway that branches off of Wenchang Bei Lu.
-From Hunter Mall, cross to the opposite side of the street and walk against the direction of traffic, uphill.
-Pass the Zhongshan intersection and carry on.
-You’ll pass Black Hotel (on your right).
-About a half block past there, you can see a long stairwell between two buildings (it’s directly opposite the second photo below).
+Opposite Black Hotel and slightly north, you can see a long stairwell between two buildings.
 Go all the way up those stairs, turn left, and then turn right at the next alley.
 MIA will be ahead of you on your left.
 If you’d prefer a map, type MIA 咖啡馆 into Baidu Maps and it’ll help you locate the café.